Skip to main content

 Step 1: The Very Beginning

-Starting an HOA all starts with a developer who initiates a community expansion project.
-A developer must find suitable land, perform a financial study, purchase the property, and then begin the pre-development phase.
+Starting an HOA requires a quality developer who initiates a community expansion project.
+That developer must find suitable land to build homes on, perform a financial study for proper budgeting, purchase the property, and then begin the pre-development phase for the community.

 Step 2: The Pre-Development Phase